James Brainard

-Early life and education

-James Brainard was raised in Bristol, Indiana, the son of Jack and Dortha Brainard.
-Brainard attended Butler University, studying history, political science and speech.
-After graduating from Butler with a Bachelor of Arts in 1976, he entered the Claude W. Pettit College of Law at Ohio Northern University.
-He earned a Juris Doctor in Law from Ohio Northern University in 1982.
+James Brainard (born 1954) is a retired American politician of the Republican Party who served as the fifth mayor of Carmel, Indiana, a principal city in the Indianapolis metropolitan area, from 1996 to 2024.
+At the time he left office on January 1, 2024, he was one of Indiana's longest serving mayors.
+During his tenure as mayor, Carmel's population grew from 25,000 in 1996 to 102,000 in 2021 and saw the creation of substantial downtown redevelopment.
+Brainard's term expired on January 1, 2024.

-Political views
+Political views and career

 Transportation policy

-Brainard is frequently asked to speak about city planning, redevelopment and roadway networks.
-Under his administration, the City of Carmel has eliminated dozens of traffic signals and dangerous intersections, replacing them with roundabouts.
-Carmel, with 142 roundabouts as of January 2022, has more roundabouts than any other city in the United States.
-The policy has been credited with a reduction of both carbon emissions, fatalities and intersection collisions.
+Under Brainard's administration, the City of Carmel eliminated dozens of traffic signals and dangerous intersections, replacing them with roundabouts.
+Carmel has more roundabouts than any other city in the United States.
+The policy has been credited with a reduction of carbon emissions, fatalities and intersection collisions.

-He arranged to construct the first roundabout in the city at the corner of River Road and Main Street in 1996 followed in 1997 by building two roundabouts on the newly built Hazel Dell Parkway at 126th and Main Streets.

 Climate and energy

-Brainard is described as a moderate Republican who has earned a reputation for defending efforts to fight against the effects of global warming.
+Brainard is described as a moderate Republican committed to fighting the effects of global warming.
 Brainard is serving as a Trustee and co-chair of the Energy Independence and Climate Protection Task Force for the U.S. Conference of Mayors.
 In November 2013 he was appointed to the Task Force on Climate Preparedness and Resilience by the President of the United States.
 He traveled in 2015 to four cities in India to represent the United States as part of the US State Department's speaker's bureau.
 Also, in 2015 he was asked to speak on energy and climate policy at the German-American Centers in five German cities.
 He has been a guest lecturer for Georgetown University, Butler University, Indiana University and Purdue University among others.
 Because of his views, Brainard was selected to be on President Obama's Task Force on Climate Preparedness and Resilience.
-In 2013, it was announced he would be "one of 26 local government representatives who make up a new task force to help communities deal with the effects of climate change."